It’s a bill called the “Fairness Act,” and it claims to stop discrimination. How bad can it really be?

 Q: Could HB 300 affect how people speak at work?

 Potentially.
 While HB 300 does not mention pronouns, other jurisdictions have interpreted similar laws to require the use of preferred names and pronouns.
-For example, in New York City, enforcement guidance tied to its nondiscrimination law has been used to require employers and employees to use an individual’s preferred name and pronouns, with potential penalties for those who do not comply.
+For example, in New York City, enforcement guidance tied to its nondiscrimination law has been used to require employers and employees to use an individual’s preferred name and pronouns.
+Those who do not comply can be penalized.

 Q: What does that mean for employees?